Happy Sunflower painting day! Yes, today I am going to show you how to paint sunflowers on fabric. Jeans to be specific.

 I let that dry or speed up drying using a blow dryer.
 Then I use either the #12 flat with Yellow Ochre to create the back petals using my petal leaf stroke.

 I let that dry.
 With the help of a blow dryer it takes a few minutes.
 Most of the time I have a few projects going at a time and I move on to something else and let things dry on their own.
-That is not really important but just letting you know how I fly when I paint.

 Next I under paint with titanium or wicker white and the #12 flat brush the front strokes in between the back strokes (the yellow ochre ones)